 And because your teen or young adult is uncomfortable with happiness, they don’t trust it.
 They often seek out a more familiar feeling of emptiness and discouragement.
 In these scenarios, they are not only unmotivated to accomplish a goal, but they also tend to self-sabotage.

 Anxiety disorders are some of the most common diagnoses in young people.
-Because anxiety symptoms are associated with impairing cognitive functions, including concentration, anxiety, like depression can appear not just as excessive worry, but fear of judgment, unwillingness to try new or previously engaged in tasks/assignments, irritability, anger, and physical symptoms such as frequent stomachaches and headaches.
-At times students might display apathy towards assignments, saying “I don’t care about school,” when really they are anxious about underperforming, being wrong, or judged negatively by others.
+Because anxiety symptoms are associated with impaired cognitive functions, including concentration, anxiety can–much like depression–appear not just as excessive worry, but fear of judgment, unwillingness to try new or previously engaged in tasks/assignments, irritability, anger, and physical symptoms such as frequent stomachaches and headaches.
+At times students might display apathy towards assignments, saying “I don’t care about school,” when really they are anxious about underperforming, being wrong, or being judged negatively by others.

 Adolescents and young adults who are the targets of bullying can often experience feelings of social isolation, loneliness, anxiety, low self-esteem, and fear.
 These negative emotions can, in turn, lead to poor academic performance.
 In addition, since school is oftentimes the scene where bullying occurs, some victims will skip school altogether to avoid the conflict.

 While many adolescents and young adults demonstrate a high level of maturity, most are not emotionally equipped to deal with major family conflict or trauma such as divorce, abuse, adoption issues, and similar situations.
 Some adults even have trouble dealing with these issues.
 Due to their inability to cope with the negative feelings associated with these situations, some will experience major anxiety and emotional turmoil that has the potential to hamper academic performance as well.